souvikinator/souvikinator/README.md

 <h2>👋 Hello There!</h2>
 <img align="right" src="https://media.giphy.com/media/fqypN5YvaPLpRRm2xU/giphy.gif" width="150px" alt="supercalifragilisticexpialidocious"/>

 *Your friendly developer and IT undergrad, love to solve realworld problems, figuring out underhood functioning and also like teaching a little bit 🤏.
 Making developer tools in general and automating stuff is a go to for me.
-Apart from smashing the keyboard and typing colored text on dark background, you can find me reading books, solving CTFs, music, brainstormig and doodling.
+Apart from smashing the keyboard and typing colored text on dark background, you can find me reading books, solving CTFs, music, brainstorming and doodling.
 Exploring and learning a lot every day.*

 <p>